-After examining the concept of energy efficiency as a supply resource in the draft 2014 Procurement Plan, and after conducting a workshop and receiving written comments early in 2014, the IPA is proposing a procurement of energy efficiency as a supply resource.
-The proposal is for the procurement for "super-peak" summer weekday blocks, as discussed in more detail in Section 7.1.
-To work through potential challenges and allow the market to properly organize, the Agency is proposing that the procurement be held in late 2015, for delivery starting in 2016, and to ensure that the procurement is structured to lower the overall supply portfolio cost.
-In the alternative the IPA also recommends consideration of a strategy that would update the Section 16-111.5B third-party RFP process to accomplish a comparable result.
+After examining the concept of energy efficiency as a supply resource in the draft 2014 Procurement Plan, and after conducting a workshop and receiving written comments early in 2014, the IPA proposed a procurement of energy efficiency as a supply resource.
+The IPA's proposal to procure energy efficiency as a supply resource was for the procurement for "super-peak" summer weekday blocks of an energy efficiency product, but this proposal was not approved by the Commission.5

+In the alternative, the IPA also recommended consideration of a strategy that would update the Section 16-111.5B third-party RFP process to accomplish a comparable result.
+The Commission adopted the IPA's alternative proposal and approved staff-led workshops to pursue this proposal as outlined in Section 7.1.1.6